 Jim: As a rule.

-Jerusha: Even if it's not a lecture, even if you're just trying to, you're really trying to explain; you're not trying to lecture, their brains can't take it in.
+Jerusha: --of this and that.
+Even if it’s not a lecture, even if you’re just trying to, you’re really trying to explain; you’re not trying to lecture, their brains can’t take it in.
 Use as few words as possible and make those words count.

 Jim: That is a great rule of thumb.

-Jerusha: You're inviting them to relationship.
-Now a lot of times they're gonna be like, "Whatever," and walk away.
+Jerusha: You’re inviting them to relationship.
+Now a lot of times they’re gonna be like, “Whatever,” and walk away.
 But let them have the last word.
-The "whatever" is not so bad.
+The “whatever” is not so bad.
 Now obviously if they are cursing at you, if they are completely undermining your authority, disrespectful, those things need to be addressed.
-That's why we never say biology does not excuse bad behavior.
+That’s why we never say biology does not—

 Jim: Explain that.

-Jerusha: But the way that we do those things is very different when we operate on this understanding.
+Jerusha: -- excuse bad behavior, but the way that we do those things is very different when we operate on this understanding.

-And I'm sure a lot of Christian parents are in that spot right now, where their teenagers are now wanting to be with their friends more than they want to be at home, hang out.
-Some of that's gonna be natural, but when it's unhealthy, when they're finding that they love being with their friends because the expectations are low or they're now getting into behavior that is risky—it could be premarital sex, it could be drinking, drug abuse, whatever it might be—speak to that environment where now it's becoming serious and some of it, as a parent, if we're honest, it's our fault too, and we have pushed them out the door at times.
+And I’m sure a lot of Christian parents are in that spot right now, where their teenagers are now wanting to be with their friends more than they want to be at home, hang out.
+Some of that’s gonna be natural, but when it’s unhealthy, when they’re finding that theylovebeing with their friends because the expectations are low or they’re now getting into behavior that is risky—it could be premarital sex, it could be drinking, drug abuse, whatever it might be— that my friends don’t condemn me for stepping beyond the boundaries, all I get is a hassle from you, mom and dad.
+Speak to that environment where now it’s becoming serious and some of it, as a parent, if we’re honest, it’s our fault too, and we have pushed them out the door at times.